Curricular Education Programs

 • Internship placement meeting (individual meeting with Director, February-March)

-• Spring Program Session (one morning/afternoon at Eagleton)
+• Spring Program Session I (one morning/afternoon at Eagleton)

-• Attend at least one Eagleton public/students program, help amplify Institute events and student opportunities
+• Attend at least one Eagleton public/student program, help amplify Institute events and student opportunities

 • Involvement in Eagleton Political Journal (submit article, staff, and/or help amplify)